 Provide a Water Source

-To keep your bees away from your neighbors’ dog bowls and swimming pools, create an attractive water source on your own property.
+To keep your bees away from your neighbours’ dog bowls and swimming pools, create an attractive water source on your own property.
 But take care!
 Bees can be choosy when it comes to where they get their water from.

 Give ‘Em Some Honey